fleschutz/my-backups/README.md

 ⚠️ Notes
 ---------
-* At first a full backup is made (slow for big data), but then only changed files/folders are copied (way faster).
+* A full backup is made at first (slow for big data), but next time only changed files/folders are copied (way faster).
+* Regularly backup files according to your backup plan.
 * Strongly recommended is at least the **3-2-1 rule**: Keep **3** copies of any important file (1 primary and 2 backups).
 Keep the files on **2** different media types to protect against different types of hazards.
 Store **1** copy offsite (e.g., outside your home or business facility).
 * One of these copies should be stored offline to protect against ransomware attacks.
 * The backup isn't encrypted to keep it simple and robust!
 Use an encryption program and a vault to protect your backup against unauthorized physical access.